zalando-incubator/kube-ingress-aws-controller/deploy/README.md

     # install the controller which glues together AWS and the ingress implementation
     % kubectl create -f ingress-controller.yaml

-If you have done this, you cant use our [example](https://github.com/zalando-incubator/kube-ingress-aws-controller/tree/master/example) to test the integration.
+If you have done this, you can use our [example](https://github.com/zalando-incubator/kube-ingress-aws-controller/tree/master/example) to test the integration.